Last Updated on January 6, 2022 by Luis Ferency

 Position of Application:

-- MIG welding with gas applies an extra favor for using a gas tank that can flow control system and enabling you to get the direct protective gas at your preferred point with the amount of speed and direction of your choice.
+- MIG welding with gas applies an extra favor for using a gas tank that can flow control system and enables you to get the direct protective gas at your preferred point with the amount of speed and direction of your choice.

 - MIG welding without gas does not allow such a versatile option of positioning the welding machine.